Official Program Description

-- internal auditing processes and evaluation on the effectiveness of internal administration procedures (risk assessment);
+- internal auditing processes and evaluation of the effectiveness of internal administration procedures (risk assessment);

 - economic-financial communication procedures concerning capital markets, through the function of investor relator.

-Students will acquire and enhance the above mentioned competences through traditional lectures integrated with innovative teaching methods: workshops, research groups, discussion of business cases , thesis, seminars and contributions from experts from the professional economic and business world.
+Students will acquire and enhance the above-mentioned competencies through traditional lectures integrated with innovative teaching methods: workshops, research groups, discussion of business cases, thesis, seminars, and contributions from experts from the professional economic and business world.

 Denomination - ECTS - Year

 - Advanced management accounting 6 - 1

 - Business statistics and data analysis 6 - 1